 CPAs can work as internal auditors, controllers, cost and capital accountants, managerial accountants, financial analysts, and business management consultants.
 As such, they are found throughout private industry in the state working for professional services and advisory firms like the Siegfried Group, LLP and for international companies like DuPont, which was founded in Wilmington.
 CPAs also manage huge portfolios for global investment companies and thrive among the many financial institutions and investment banks located in Delaware including BlackRock, Inc.; JP Morgan Chase, and INGDirect Bank, all three of which have offices in Wilmington.

-Accounting is such a broad and ubiquitous field that it includes specializations for every personality type.
 Accountants more interested in social causes than profit margins specialize in nonprofit fund accounting and work for organizations like Nemours Children’s Hospital.
 Those more interested in keeping business free of improper conduct specialize in forensics.
 Risk managers take part in proactive prevention and compliance practices within companies like global insurance giant AIG, which has an office in Wilmington.
-Government accountants can be found at all levels of government in Delaware, from the New Castle County Finance Department, to the Delaware Army National Guard, also located in New Castle.
+Government accountants can be found at all levels of government in Delaware, from the New Castle County Finance Department to the Delaware Army National Guard, also located in New Castle.